LimeDrive/stream-fusion/docs/en/Trakt/docker_install.md

 # Installing Stremio Trakt Addon with Docker Compose

-This documentation will guide you through the process of installing the Stremio Trakt Addon plugin using Docker Compose.
+This documentation will guide you through the process of installing the Stremio Trakt Addon using Docker Compose.

 ## Prerequisites